 If your schedule is just too busy to accomplish some of these ideas, believe me, I hear you.
 Just keep it simple and set up a telephone date for the same time each week or month with long-distance friends and relatives.
 It will already be a priority on your calendar and will demonstrate to your children the importance of family.
 Your consistency will mean a lot to the loved one on the other end.

-Without putting too much pressure on yourself, make an effort to keep your loved ones close, and special memories alive for the little ones.
 In my conversations with other moms, they all agreed that kids’ memories are quite vivid, and with a little effort, they’ll continue to talk about their grandparents and cousins with love and enthusiasm.
 It’s busy being a mom, but we should never take for granted those we love while we have them.

 What other ideas can you share?
 If this is your first year in Frisco and you’re far away from your dearest loved ones, please share with us any holiday traditions you plan to incorporate to connect with those you can’t be with this season.